Mission & History

 Mission

-Protect diverse workers and the environment through interdisciplinary education, research, and service.
+Protect workers and the environment through interdisciplinary education, research, and service.

 Goals

-2. Conduct meaningful OSH research for all affected and diverse populations.
+- Conduct meaningful OSH research for all affected populations.

-3. Provide exceptional and continuing education, service, and outreach that address Diversity, Inclusion, and Equity.
+- Provide exceptional and continuing education, service, and outreach.

 The Rocky Mountain Center for Occupational and Environmental Health (RMCOEH) was established in 1977 to meet the need for comprehensive occupational and environmental safety and health programs in the West.
 We are one of 18 National Institute for Occupational Safety and Health (NIOSH)-sponsored Education and Research Centers in the U.S., and one of only two in the Department of Health and Human Services’ Region 8, which includes Utah, Colorado, North Dakota, South Dakota, Montana, and Wyoming.
 (Our reach also extends into Idaho and Nevada.)